russellvaughan/CV/README.md

 ## Russell Vaughan

-I'm half Canadian, half English and one half of a set of twins, but I donn't do things by halves.
+I'm half Canadian, half English and one half of a set of twins, but I don't do things by halves.
 After a career in media and sales I've made the decision to embrace my lifelong passion for technology and begin a career in software development.
 I'm really proud of my career and have always had a love affair with helping business grow.
 However, in software development I've never found something I am so passionate about becoming good at.
 I'm looking for a role where I can contribute to the development of a company in a new way, and through hard work and a commitment to learning, I can grow as a junior developer.

 ## Skills